animir/node-rate-limiter-flexible/README.md

     `Default: 1`

-    Number of seconds before consumed points are reset
+    Number of seconds before consumed points are reset.

+    Never reset points, if `duration` is set to 0.

 * **storeClient**